Manchahat/MvcCouche/MvcCouche/README.txt

 rebuild the application
 Checked the application by running it while i m clicking on the MvcCouche Logo it doesnt show me any table created

+Updated the database again
+In the tutorial in the views , they said to change a
+<a> tag and now my application is working

+finally all the data is working

+Updated the about us page for adding more details